AshleyPoole/ssllabs-api-wrapper/README.md

 #### Response Objects

-All the response objects are static .NET objects which are populated from the SSL Labs Assement API's result.
+All the response objects are static .NET objects which are populated from the SSL Labs Assessment API's result.
 Due to the response models are based on those derived from the API itself I will only provide a top level response model map.
 For more information on the properties available check out [their documentation](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs.md#response-objects).

 All response objects also inherit from a custom BaseModel to extent the usability to you as the developer, as well as core functionality needed to consume the API's.
 The properties are listed below for all top level or custom response objects.